- Academic skills resources

 - Quick Skills

-- One of the free academic skills resources for students enrolled in undergraduate or postgraduate study.
-It is delivered in online modules that are designed to help build skills in areas such as time management.
-Students can access it by logging in to My study centre > Student support > Learning skills
+- Previously, one of the free academic skills resources for students enrolled in undergraduate or postgraduate study.
+They were delivered in online modules designed to help build skills in areas such as time management.
+Quick Skills modules are no longer offered to OUA students.

 - Recognition of Prior Learning